motoxdev/Tides-and-Currents/README.md

 # Tides-and-Currents
-# Devyn Holland
+Devyn Holland
-# CS 510
+CS 510

 PURPOSE: <br />
-The purpose of this project is to read in the 'tide and current' <br />
-excel spreadsheet and produce the most common frequencies.<br />
+The purpose of this project is to read in the 'tide and current' excel spreadsheet and produce the most common frequencies.<br />

 FILE EXPLANATIONS: <br />